Punch tools are very useful in the world of DIY and craft projects. From punching holes in paper to creating custom notepads or decorative tags.

 Since a tablet punch is essentially just an advanced paper cutter, its use doesn’t require any skill set beyond basic office productivity software.
 You’re probably already familiar with some aspects of it.

-Basically, you import your design into software like Adobe Illustrator and create a cutting template on your tablet device.
+You import your design into software like Adobe Illustrator and create a cutting template on your tablet device.

 Once the template is complete, it’s time to make a few swipes with the stylus, and voila!
 A three-dimensional piece emerges from the device’s ‘toilet roll’ chute.